maboiteaspam/hello-grunt2bin/README.md

 #### Change the default workflow.

-By default, the program may not do exactly the desired effects.
+By default, the program may not implement the workflow of your dreams.

 The personalization mechanism provided by the configuration is a first step that we can appreciate.

-With help of tasks workflow, it is possible to update / rewrite the program workflow.
+With help of `TasksWorkflow`, it is possible to update / rewrite the program workflow.

+The process happens that way:

-1. The module `grunt2bin` exports a main tasks workflow, the program workflow
+1. The module `grunt2bin` exports a new instance of `TasksWorkflow`, main, the `default` one

 ```js
   var main = new TasksWorkflow()